nodejs/node/doc/api/stream.md

 the consuming mechanism is disabled or taken away, the Readable will *attempt* to stop generating the data.

-*Note*: For backwards compatibility reasons, removing [`'data'`][] event handlers will **not** automatically pause the stream.
+For backwards compatibility reasons, removing [`'data'`][] event handlers will **not** automatically pause the stream.
 Also, if there are piped destinations, then calling [`stream.pause()`][stream-pause] will not guarantee that the stream will *remain* paused once those destinations drain and ask for more data.

-*Note*: If a [Readable][] is switched into flowing mode and there are no consumers available to handle the data, that data will be lost.
+If a [Readable][] is switched into flowing mode and there are no consumers available to handle the data, that data will be lost.
 This can occur, for instance, when the `readable.resume()` method is called without a listener attached to the `'data'` event, or when a `'data'` event handler is removed from the stream.